Disguises (The Who song)

-"Disguises" is a song by English band, The Who, written by guitarist Pete Townshend.
-It was first released on the group's 1966 extended play Ready Steady Who.
+"Disguises" is a song by the English rock band the Who, written by guitarist Pete Townshend, and first released on the group's 1966 extended play Ready Steady Who.
 It, along with "I'm a Boy" are of the earliest compositions in which Townshend questions gender identity and identity crisis', a prevalent aspect found later in his songwriting.
 "Disguises" and "I'm a Boy" also marks the first time Kit Lambert received credit as a record producer for the Who, something that had previously been credited to Shel Talmy and Townshend.

 The thematic concept for the song proved successful and Townshend was subsequently praised by critics.
-It has since been covered by The Jam as the B-Side for their top-five single "Funeral Pyre" in 1981 and Of Montreal for their 1997 EP The Bird Who Ate the Rabbit's Flower.
+It has since been covered by the Jam as the B-Side for their top-five single "Funeral Pyre" in 1981 and Of Montreal for their 1997 EP The Bird Who Ate the Rabbit's Flower.

 Recording

 Both "Disguises" and "I'm A Boy" were written to be parts of a concept album titled Quads, in which parents would be able to choose the gender of their children.
 However, this idea was later discarded and the pair of songs are the only ones that survived.
 They were first attempted on 14 June 1966 as demos, And were worked on for some months, before being recorded on 31 July to 1 August of the same year.
 Paul Clay was the studio engineer for the recording.
 The previously mentioned backing track would later go on to be mimed by the band the following day, on 15 June for their final appearance on the television show A Whole Scene Going, in which Townshend appears with a false handlebar moustache.
-Following this performance, rumors started circulating that this would become their next single.
+Following this performance, rumours started circulating that this would become their next single, as the band then also played it on their next appearance on Ready Steady Go.

 It is one of the earliest songs recorded by them that features claves, played by drummer Keith Moon, who would also later use them on "Magic Bus" in 1968.
 French horn is featured in a distinct solo played by bass guitarist John Entwistle.
 "Disguises" was never performed live by the band.
 The only live recording of the song originates from a session the Who recorded on 13 September, which was later broadcast on 17 September for an episode of Saturday Club.
 This version, apparently recorded as a joke, ends with Moon smashing his drums, interrupting presenter Brian Matthew, much to the bands' approval, with Matthew exclaiming "I see".
 This version can be found on their 2000 compilation album BBC Sessions.